Consort Fu (Yuan): As princess dowager

-After Emperor Cheng's death, Prince Kang went to his Principality of Shanyang.
+After Emperor Yuan's death, Prince Kang went to his Principality of Shanyang.
 Consort Fu received the title of princess dowager.
 She was not content with this status, however, and continued to wish for her son to become emperor.
 In 27 BC, Prince Kang's principality was moved to Dingtao, and Princess Dowager Fu went with him.
 When Prince Kang's consort Consort Ding gave birth to his son Liu Xin, it was Princess Dowager Fu – not Consort Ding – who raised him, nurturing him to be particularly close to her and dominated by her.

 The fraternal relationship between Emperor Cheng and Prince Kang was quite affectionate, notwithstanding the succession struggle, and Prince Kang was often summoned to the capital Chang'an to accompany Emperor Cheng, who was sonless.
 Prince Kang was viewed by many as the potential heir – a status that was greatly despised by Emperor Cheng's uncles from the Wang clan.
 Consort Fu was happy to see this situation develop.
 In 24 BC, however, under pressure from his uncles, Emperor Cheng was forced to send Prince Kang back to his principality, and it would appear that the brothers did not see each other again alive, as Prince Kang died in September or October 23 BC and was succeeded by his son Prince Xin.

 Princess Dowager Fu continued to carry her title after her son's death (as the Han dynasty did not appear to have a title such as "grand princess dowager"), and she maintained a strong grip on her grandson, the person now that she wants to eventually become emperor.
 As Emperor Cheng continued to be sonless, in 9 BC, he considered making either his younger brother Prince Liu Xing of Zhongshan or his nephew Prince Xin his heir.
 Emperor Cheng became convinced that Prince Xin was more capable, and at the same time, Princess Dowager Fu was endearing herself to Emperor Cheng's wife Empress Zhao Feiyan, her sister and favourite of Emperor Cheng Consort Zhao Hede, and Emperor Cheng's uncle Wang Gen with lavish gifts, and so the Zhaos and Wang Gen both praised Prince Xin as well.
 Emperor Cheng made Prince Xin crown prince in March 8 BC.
 Emperor Cheng, under the rationale that Prince Xin was now his adopted son and no longer Prince Kang's son, refused to allow Princess Dowager Fu and her daughter-in-law Consort Ding to see Prince Xin, but the more lenient Empress Dowager Wang allowed Princess Dowager Fu to see her grandson under the rationale that she was like a wet nurse.